SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/model.md

 ===

-Even better would be to distinguish the two lines by color:
+Even better would be to distinguish everything (points and lines) by color:

 ~~~r